Top 10 Languages Spoken in the world (and 10 of the Least Spoken)

 Number of Non-Native Speakers: 117 million

-Where Spanish is spoken: Spanish is the official language of 21 countries, including Spain, Mexico and most of South and Central America.
+Where Spanish is spoken: Spanish is the official language of 21 countries, including Spain, Mexico, and most of South and Central America.
+It is also a common language spoken in the USA.
 Check out our Spanish Speaking Countries post to learn more.

 The Spanish language originated near the Castilla region of Spain, which is why the language is also called Castilian.
 The Latin and Arabic languages greatly influenced Spanish.